Friday's high school football matchups, locations — and predictions

 Location: 601 N. 3rd Ave., Thatcher

-What to expect: Not even the move from Class 2A to Class 3A has slowed down Thatcher from maintaining its dominance.
+What to expect: Not even the move from Class 2A to 3A has slowed Thatcher from maintaining its dominance.
 Expect the Eagles to fly once again at home, 45-28.

 PUEBLO (1-1) at Rio Rico (0-2)